Aggebitter/ESP8266LoRa/README.md

 IoT With SemTech SX1276-79/HopeRF RFM9x and ESP6266 on Arduino

 Not LoRa or EU ISM-band compliable !!
+Might be added as compile option

 In Windows with default Arduino IDE installation path